Welcome at RacingNews365

 Max Verstappen looks all but certain to wrap up his fourth consecutive F1 drivers' championship by the time the 2024 season comes to an end in Abu Dhabi.

-It will be remembered as the most difficult title defence the Dutchman has endured, after cantering to the crown the past two seasons, that latter of which was the most dominant season in the history of the series.
+It will be remembered as the most difficult title defence the Dutchman has endured, after cantering to the crown the past two seasons, the latter of which was the most dominant season in the history of the series.

 In doing so, the 27-year-old will not only match the achievements of Sebastian Vettel, but enter the pantheon of the greats, becoming one of just six to win four or more championships during their F1 careers.